 Hays County confirms one new case of COVID-19

-The Hays County Local Health Department reports one new lab-confirmed positive case of COVID-19, bringing the total to 148, 76 active.
+The Hays County Local Health Department confirmed one new lab-confirmed case of COVID-19, bringing the total number of cases in the county to 149 and total active cases to 77.

-71 of the lab-confirmed positive cases recovered and are out of quarantine.
-There is a total of 14 hospitalizations, one fatality and 11 pending cases.
+As of 4 p.m.
+April 25, 71 cases have recovered and are out of quarantine.
+The number of hospitalizations remains the same with four current hospitalizations and 14 total.
+The total number of negative test results is 1,491 after 13 more tests returned negative; five are pending.

-Negative cases total 1478, a 337 increase from April 23.
-A press release states the jump is due to a backlog in the electronic reporting system.
+There has been a total of one COVID-19-related fatality in the county.

-Kyle and San Marcos remain the cities with the highest number of active cases at 39 and 19, respectively.
+Kyle and San Marcos are the cities with the highest number of active cases at 39 and 20, respectively.

 The University Star will continue to provide COVID-19 updates as additional information is released.